Ecdosis/Psef/README.md

 Psef archives only assume a HTML5 compatible browser.
 No other software is needed.

 ### Archiving
 So long as browsers continue to support HTML (1992), Javascript (1995), JSON (2002) and CSS (1994), which they have done historically for a long time by supporting backwards-compatibility, Psef archives will continue to be readable.
 The fact is, digital scholary editions are not just the source files: they include the GUI functioanlity, the CMS web-pages, the stylesheets etc. It's everything, and to preserve just the non-interoperable sources doesn't save anything of interest.
-A future user would likely recode the source documents from scratch.
-But with Psef the edition can live on.
+A future user would likely recode the source documents and rewrite the program code from scratch.
+But with Psef the edition can live on in the form as originally designed.

 ### Sharing
 Psef archives can be stored on a USB stick, or transferred through online services like dropbox etc. The functionality is all in the Javascript and can be reused or downloaded afresh from the Ecdosis website.